-- Complete one of two core courses (Social Epidemiology or Macrosocial Determinants of Health) and earn a B+ or above. - Complete one elective course, chosen from the certificate program's course roster and earn a B+ or above. - Complete a capstone project/thesis on a topic related to the socio-contextual determinants of health. - Attend two colloquia and two journal club meetings each semester enrolled in the certificate for a minimum of two semesters.
+- Complete one of two core courses (Social Epidemiology or Macrosocial Determinants of Health) and earn a B+ or above. - Complete six credits of elective coursework, chosen from the certificate program's course roster and earn grades of B+ or above in the courses. - Complete a capstone project/thesis on a topic related to the socio-contextual determinants of health. - Attend two colloquia each semester enrolled in the certificate.